 Hill House is blessed to have the support of community leaders.
 These individuals invest their time to further our mission and shape the vision for our future.

-Currently serving on the Hill House Board are: Carolyn Ahrens, Dawn Black, Steve Collier, Peter Graves, Charles Heimsmath, Joel Howard, Terri McClendon and Blake Mosher.
+Currently serving on the Hill House Board are: Carolyn Ahrens, Steve Collier, Peter Graves, Charles Heimsath, Joel Howard, and Terri McClendon.

 Where We Are Going